 Same spinach mixture as above, feta and peppers.

-Roll each loin and wrap in parchment paper and roast in a preheated oven at 180 degrees Centigrade for about 30 minutes.
+Roll each loin and wrap in parchment paper and roast in a preheated oven at 190o C for about 15 minutes.

-Remove parchment paper and keep the juices from the meat the make the sauce.
+Remove the parchment paper and keep the juices from the meat to make the sauce.

 Place the tenderloins again in the oven uncovered and roast for 5 minutes on each side.